7 Things to Remember in China

 Simply, shake the hand offered to you and address him/her properly by their name and title.

-A genuine smile and politeness in any culture goes a long way.
+A genuine smile and politeness goes a long way.

 “Wherever you go, go with all your heart,” Confucius.